Cedar berry trees have two types, the male and the

 berries stimulate the increase in the secretion of

-treatment of bronchitis as well as fragrance in
+inhalant in the treatment of bronchitis as well as

-and saliva secretions to rise.
-The body fluid
+acid, digestive enzymes, and saliva secretions to rise.

 Staphylococcus aureus (methicillin-resistant